smrfeld/sample-pairs-gaussian/examples/README.md

 <img src="figures/multiple_1d_samples.png" width="300">

-## Varying the std. dev. for the Gaussian
+## <a id="VaryingStdDev"></a>Varying the std. dev. for the Gaussian

 The effect of varying the std. dev. for the Gaussian is shown in the `histograms_1d.py` file.

+**Note** Varying the standard deviations or the clip cutoff multiplier does **not** recalculate the distances - this would be inefficient.
+These are stored separately; hence changing these parameters simply applies the exponential function to all elements.

 Histogram of 1000 particle positions drawn from a uniform distribution: